ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/migration-v31/index.md

 * Javascript - Mutating `gridOptions` after the grid has been created will no longer be picked up by the grid.
 Instead use `api.setGridOption` (`property`, `newValue`) to update grid options.
 * Validation is now run when `gridOptions` are updated, meaning warnings may appear in console when changing grid options if an invalid configuration is reached.
-* `serverSideStoreType`: removed in favour of `suppressServerSideInfiniteScroll`.
+* `serverSideStoreType` - removed, use `suppressServerSideInfiniteScroll` instead.
 When false, Partial Store is used.
 When true, Full Store is used.
-* `serverSideSortingAlwaysResets`: use `serverSideSortAllLevels` instead.
+* `serverSideSortingAlwaysResets` - removed, use `serverSideSortAllLevels` instead.
-* `serverSideFilteringAlwaysResets`: use `serverSideOnlyRefreshFilteredGroups` instead.
+* `serverSideFilteringAlwaysResets` - removed, use `serverSideOnlyRefreshFilteredGroups` instead.
-* `processSecondaryColDef`: use `processPivotResultColDef` instead.
+* `processSecondaryColDef` - removed, use `processPivotResultColDef` instead.
-* `processSecondaryColGroupDef`: use `processPivotResultColGroupDef` instead.
+* `processSecondaryColGroupDef` - removed, use `processPivotResultColGroupDef` instead.
-* `getServerSideStoreParams`: use `getServerSideGroupLevelParams` instead.
+* `getServerSideStoreParams` - removed, use `getServerSideGroupLevelParams` instead.
 * `onRowDataChanged`: no longer fired, use `onRowDataUpdated` instead.
 * `getRowId` is now an initial property and can no longer be updated.
 * `rememberGroupStateWhenNewData` - removed.
 Provide getRowId to maintain group state when row data updated instead (see [Updating Row Data](https://ag-grid.com/javascript-data-grid/data-update-row-data/)).